What Is CSA?

 Community Supported Agriculture, CSA for short, is a model of seasonal food production and distribution that brings farmers and customers into a relationship.

-CSA members purchase a “share” of a farm’s annual harvest up front, helping the farm establish a solid financial foundation for the season.
+CSA members purchase a “share” of a farm’s annual harvest upfront, helping the farm establish a solid financial foundation for the season.
 As a member, you receive a regular selection of freshly harvested food, picking up your share at the farm itself or another designated location.
-Shares can include vegetables, fruit, meat, flowers, herbs, grains, eggs, dairy, or a combination of all.
-With a range of styles and sizes, there is a share to suit your particular household, pocketbook, and appetite.
+Shares can include vegetables, fruit, meat, mushrooms, flowers, herbs, grains, eggs, dairy, or a combination of all.
+With a range of styles and sizes, CSA shares suit a wide variety of households, pocketbooks, and appetites.

 CSA keeps farms thriving.
-Farming is a challenging and risky endeavor, and your CSA investment helps farmers to plan the season, without depending on the whims of the marketplace.
-CSA allows farms to purchase early-season supplies like seeds, and makes the work of producing food more meaningful.
+Farming is a challenging and risky endeavor, and your CSA investment helps farmers plan the season without depending on the whims of the marketplace.
+CSA allows farms to purchase early-season supplies like seeds, pay their farm teams a fair wage, and makes the work of producing food more meaningful.
 CSA gives farmers the peace of mind of a committed customer base and the knowledge that the food they produce is nourishing their neighbors.
 You know exactly where your food comes from, and you know that your food dollar directly supports the farm.

 When you join a CSA, you’re going to get cooking!
-Creating healthy, satisfying meals with the superior ingredients is a highlight for many members.
+Creating healthy, satisfying meals with superior ingredients is a highlight for many members.
 Although it can take some getting used to, utilizing what is in your share is a rewarding learning experience.
-Members often find that what is in the week’s share can help define what is on their home menus in a way that’s quite liberating.
-Your farmers and fellow members are happy to share their favorite recipes and before long you’ll know the tastiest thing to do with that kohlrabi, celeriac, and goat meat, not to mention the abundance of succulent tomatoes!
+Members often find that what is in the week’s share can help define what is on their home menus.
+Your farmers and fellow members are happy to share their favorite recipes and tips: before long, you’ll know the tastiest thing to do with that kohlrabi, celeriac, and goat meat, not to mention the abundance of succulent tomatoes!
 A flavorful tagine?
-A comforting pot of ratatouille?
+Homemade kimchi or fermented hot sauce?
 Nonna’s famed pasta sauce?
-Whatever you cook up, CSA makes farm-to-table eating a meaningful everyday practice.
+Whatever you cook up, CSA makes farm-to-table eating a meaningful, everyday practice.

 It’s Consuming Something Awesome!